Charl-AI/Solstice/docs/example_projects.md

 # Examples

-We provide X full examples of Solstice usage in different settings (this is aspirational, not all implemented yet!) *TODO: ensure at least one demonstrates multi-GPU data-parallel and multi-host/TPU, consider building this into default `ClassificationExperiment`*:
+We provide full examples of Solstice usage in different settings.
+Each example is runnable as a standalone script.
+You can set up an environment for running the examples in just a few clicks by using the provided devcontainer; see the [Contributing](https://charl-ai.github.io/Solstice/contributing/) page for more information.

 ::: examples.mnist_from_scratch
     selection: